top of page

 In the B2B supplier world, can offering Term to a buyer co-exist with the offering of cards as a form of payment?
 This is an interesting question and one we see play out over and over again in B2B businesses that fail to establish a credit acceptance policy that makes sense for their business.
 Unfortunately, term and card acceptance cannot exist where you will have a 100% happy merchant supplier, where they are happy to accept Card as a form of payment from all buyers.

 Do we really believe that merchant suppliers who believe their cost of 3%-4%, are interested in saving a penny or two when they are hemorrhaging line-item cost?
 So why do Merchant Sellers do this?
-Primarily, because the industry has not shifted its selling practices developed in years of selling in the B2C segment.
-Sellers have without direction run with a process of selling they know, and which was quite frankly very good to them in B2C.
-In B2B selling price will only get you to the tolerance of the line-item budget for card.
-Furthermore, our 8% penetration into B2B payments shows we lag severely behind ACH (38%) and check at (36%) and the latter is dying faster than a bug hit by a windshield.
+Primarily because the industry has not shifted its selling practices developed in years of selling in the B2C segment.
+Sellers have, without direction, run with a process of selling they know and was quite frankly very good to them in B2C.
+In B2B, selling price will only get you to the tolerance of the line-item budget for card.
+Furthermore, our 8% penetration into B2B payments shows we lag severely behind ACH (38%) and check at (36%), and the latter is dying faster than a bug hit by a windshield.

 Secondly, suppliers have never been sold a credit strategy as part of their Card processing sale.
 “Hey there Mr. Merchant, you should accept Card payments, and here is how you should consider doing it and why.”
 This never happened because agents were again still caught up selling price as they did in B2C.

-Often suppliers will refuse to accept a Card as a form of payment from a buyer for the reason we have previously identified, card costs.
-Suppliers also believe that they can offer the buyer an alternative such as ACH, Check or Wire at a lower cost.
-And again, when Merchant Sellers are asked to defend their turf on this objection, they fall silent because many cannot work through the full cost associated with competitive payments.
+Quite often, suppliers will refuse to accept a Card as a form of payment from a buyer for the reason we have previously identified, card costs.
+Suppliers also believe that they can offer the buyer an alternative such as ACH, Check, or Wire at a lower cost.
+And again, when merchant sellers are asked to defend their turf on this objection, they fall silent because many cannot work through the full cost associated with competitive payments.
 It’s not that these payments are actually that much less expensive, we have just been conditioned to think they are.
 ACH is .25 cents a transaction, so therefore it has to be less expensive, but if you don’t get paid until day 45 with ACH, then .25 cents is not the actual cost.
 It is that, plus the time value of money.
 Again, something most Credit sellers overlook.

 Roger McNamara Bio: